 - Using processor-intensive screensavers on physical servers overwhelm the processor needed to serve the VMs.

-- Resources used by the kennel or host, such as storage networks should be easily accessed by VMs.
+- The kennel or host resources, such as storage networks, should be easily accessed by VMs.

 - Encrypt data being conveyed between the Host and VM.